tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   By adhering to these practices, we aim to create a codebase that is not only functional but also maintainable, scalable, and easy to understand for all contributors.

-- ### Instructional Guide for Optimizing Server Side Code Efficiency
+- ### Instructional Guide: Optimize Server Side Code

   - #### Use Named Constants
     - Replace magic numbers and strings with named constants for improved readability and maintainability.